portworx/confluent/tools/README.md

 You may include custom placeholders of the form `{{custom-placeholder}}` anywhere in your confluent-kafka.
 This can be useful for e.g. passing the path to a per-build docker tag, a randomly generated key, or anything else that you expect to change on a per-build basis.

-These parameters can then be filled in by passing a `CONFLUENT-KAFKA_CUSTOM_PLACEHOLDER` environment variable with the desired value when calling `publish_aws.py` or `publish_http.py`.
+These parameters can then be filled in by passing a `CONFLUENT_KAFKA_CUSTOM_PLACEHOLDER` environment variable with the desired value when calling `publish_aws.py` or `publish_http.py`.
 You can learn more about this feature in the documentation for `publish_aws.py` and `publish_http.py`, below.

 ### Build script and artifacts